 - Alternative: In a non-linear relationship, a significant value of a moderator variable does not prove the true moderator effect.
 Unless the moderator is a manipulated variable, we cannot say if the moderator variable is a true moderator or if it is just used as a proxy.

-- Casual variable relationship: The moderator variable and independent variable, in principal, should not be related.
+- Causal variable relationship: The moderator variable and independent variable, in principal, should not be related.
 No special interpretation can be found between a correlated independent and moderator variable.
 However, they should not be too highly correlated, otherwise, estimation problems may occur.
 The moderator variable must be related to the dependent variable.

 - Measurement: Usually, the moderation effect is represented by the interaction effect between the the dependent and independent varaible.
 In a multiple regression equation, the moderator variable is as follows: